kunakl07/AL-MLresearch/src/training_script/README.md

 python model_build_and_training.py --classpath Path to the training directory --noofepochs No of epochs
 ```

-model_predict.py: Would predict the call if present
+model_predict.py: This script is used to predict the calls if present.
 ```
 CLASSPATH
 ├── test_srkw